Balance Exercises

 Weight Shift Forward and Back

 Shift your weight forward and back by arching and rounding your low back.
-Repeat 10-15 times.
+Repeat the movement shifting your weight forward and back.

 Balance Exercises Weight Shift Forward